root-project/web/manual/histograms/index.md

 See also the ROOT macros `$ROOTSYS/tutorials/fit/myfit.C` and `multifit.C` for more detailed examples.

+### Using the Fit Panel

+The following section describes how to use the Fit Panel using an example.

+Given is a histogram following a gaussian distribution.

+{% highlight C++ %}
+    TH1F *h1 = new TH1F("h1", "h1", 200, -5,5);
+    TF1 *f1 = new TF1("f1", "[2]*TMath::Gaus(x,[0],[1])");
+    f1->SetParameters(1,1,1);
+    h1->FillRandom("f1");
+    h1->Draw();
+{% endhighlight %}

+1. Right-click on the object and then click `FitPanel`.<br>
+You also can select `Tools` and then click `Fit Panel`.

+{% include figure_image
+   img="content-menu_fitpanel.png"
+   caption="FitPanel in the context menu.")."
+%}

+The Fit Panel is displayed.

+{% include figure_image
+   img="fitpanel.png"
+   caption="Fit Panel")."
+%}

+In the `Fit Function` section you can select the function used for fitting.<br>
+The following types of functions are listed here:

+- Pre-defined dunctions that will depend on the dimensionality of the data.

+- Functions present in `gDirectory`.
+These functions were already created by the user through a ROOT macro.

+- Previously used functions.
+Functions that fitted the current data previously, if the data is able to store such functions.

+2. Click `Set Parameters...` to set the parameters of the selected function.

+The `Set Parameters of...` dialog window is displayed.

+{% include figure_image
+   img="set-parameters.png"
+   caption="Set Parameters of... dialog window.")."
+%}

+3. Set the parameters of the fit function.

+4. In the `General` tab, select the general options for fitting.<br>
+This includes the method that will be used, as well as what fit options will be used with it and the draw options.
+You can also constrain the range of the function used for the fitting.

+5. In the `Minimization` tab, select the minimization algorithm for fitting.

+6. Click `Fit`.

+{% include figure_image
+   img="fitting.png"
+   caption="A fitted histogram.")."
+%}

 ## Profile histograms

 Profile histograms are used to display the mean value of Y and its error for each bin in X.